-The committee held one meeting in 2023.
+The committee held two meetings in 2024.

-The Investment Advice Department provides Investment Advice services, meaning the provision of personal recommendations to clients, either following his or her request, or at the initiative of the Company, in relation to one/or more transactions concerning financial instruments.
+2. The Investment Advice Department provides Investment Advice services, meaning the provision of personal recommendations to clients, either following his or her request, or at the initiative of the Company, in relation to one/or more transactions concerning financial instruments.